vvrnck/urbanradar/README.md

 ### `utils`

 The `utils` module includes various ETL scripts and other utilities that are used by the `core-api` and `user-interface` modules.

+### `geojson-grid`

+The `geojson-grid` should be used to create the delimiter hexagons grid that the application will use.

 ## Usage